“Security is not a product, but a process."

 Modern security equipment and gear are designed to help security professionals complete their job to the highest possible standard.
-There is a lot more to the tools that Security Officers use daily to keep our communities safe and make the world a better place.
+But there is a lot more to the tools and techniques that Security Officers use daily to keep our communities safe and make the world a friendlier place.

 That is why we have created this monthly mini-series to showcase some of the equipment/gear that our Security Officers are using every day to help them go above and beyond and instill The Paladin Difference.
 Our previous topics were Naloxone, Flashlights, Radios, and Deportment.
 This time around, we will talk about a very common piece of equipment in the life of a Security Officer: the Duty Belt.

 The duty belt, tactical belt, or “tac” belt is a core piece of equipment for any Security Officer.
 It helps keep tools and equipment at hand while providing support for the Officer's body.
 In this article, we will discuss what items are included in a duty belt, how to use it properly, and some tips for doing so.

 The first thing we'll talk about is what goes into making up a duty belt.
 Various pieces of equipment can be attached and carried on this belt.
 The key is to have them appropriately attached.
 If they aren’t attached properly, that can create a range of motion issues for the Security Officer and cause injuries or safety concerns.

 There are two main components: the belt itself and the pouches that attach to it.
 The best kind of belt to get is one made of leather or nylon webbing.
 These materials are both durable and flexible enough to allow you to adjust the fit without having any extra fabric flopping around uncomfortably.
 The pouches themselves come in different shapes and sizes depending on what you want them for during your patrol.
 Examples of what you can carry in your belt are: